 This page evaluates the characteristics of batteries that drive economics of battery storage.
 Items that affect the cost of batteries include the life of the battery, the degradation, the round trip efficiency, the depth of discharge as well as the cost.
-Instead of simply reporting some numbers that you can argue about for each of these characteristics, I demonstrate how each of the characteristics affect the economic analysis.
-As in other sheets, I use an LCOE framework where the price computed from the LCOE is confirmed with a financial model.
+Instead of simply reporting some numbers that you can argue about for each of these characteristics, I demonstrate how each of the characteristics affect the economic analysis of storage.
+As in other pages, I use an LCOE framework where the economic cost computed from the LCOE is confirmed with a financial model.
+I demonstrate how storage using batteries can be made analogous to storage of boxes in a warehouse.

 Capital and Operating Cost of Battery

-The cost of a battery is generally expressed as an amount of money per kWh.
-Although there is also a relationship with the amount of capacity.
-This means that a battery with low storage relative to energy will have a higher cost.
-The chart below implies that there is value for capacity and for storage.
+The cost of a battery is generally expressed as an amount of money that muse be spent per kWh.
+Although there is also a relationship between cost and the amount of the capacity which can roughly be through of as how fast can the battery be charged and discharged.
+This means that a battery with low storage relative to capacity will have a higher cost per kWh.
+The chart below implies that there is value for capacity and for storage as the cost per kWh of storage declines with more storage relative to capacity.
 If the lines were flat there would be no premium for capacity relative to storage.
 Note that the costs in the chart below may not seem to include all of the components of the battery as a battery cost of USD 150/kWh for a 12 hour storage battery is low.

 A second factor affecting the battery cost is the size of the battery.
 The chart below illustrates estimated economies of scale from the U.S. DOE.
 The data is both for 2020 on the left and 2030 on the right.